Overturned convictions in the United States: Texas

-Mary Ann Elizondo was found guilty of sexually assaulting Robert during a separate trial from Joe's in 1984, and she was sentenced to 20 yrs in prison.
+Mary Ann Elizondo was found guilty of sexually assaulting Robert during a separate trial from Joe's in 1984, and she was sentenced to 20 years in prison.
 She pleaded no contest to a second charge and was sentenced to 35 years in prison, to be served concurrently with the 20-year term.
 After Joe and Mary Ann were convicted, Robert and Richard had no further contact with them.
 It was not until 1988, on Robert's 17th birthday that he found a letter written by his mother, Mary Ann, and learned for the first time that Joe and Mary Ann were in prison.
 He then began writing to authorities, letting them know that he had lied when he accused his mother and step-father of sexual abuse.
 Mary Ann was released on parole in 1991.
 She then divorced Elizondo, and married someone else.
 While on parole, she was ordered into group therapy and told she had to admit to sexually abusing her two sons.
 When she refused, she was jailed for 6 months, before being released again on parole.
 A Petition for a Writ of Habeas Corpus was filed, and in August 1995, a hearing was finally held, concerning the recantations of both boys.
 Robert Bienvenue testified that his father threatened to spank him and his brother every day for the rest of their lives if they refused to testify against Elizondo and their mother.
 He said their father wanted to retaliate against his ex-wife for marrying Elizondo.
 Richard Bienvenue also testified.
 Though he denied that their father forced them to lie, he said the abuse never occurred.

 In 1995, the trial court found the recantations credible, set aside Joe Elizondo's conviction and ordered a new trial.
 In December 1996, the Texas Court of Criminal Appeals upheld the trial court ruling.
 "Robert's recantation not only voids his trial testimony which implicated (Joe Elizondo), but constitutes affirmative evidence of (Joe Elizondo's) innocence," the appeals court ruled.
 "We are convinced by clear and convincing evidence that no rational jury would convict him in light of the new evidence."
 On June 23, 1997, Jefferson County District Attorney Paul McWilliams dismissed the charges against Joe Elizondo and he was released from prison that day.
 Mary Ann then sought to vacate her conviction.
 In November 2005, the Texas Court of Criminal Appeals, following the decision made in Joe Elizondo's case, vacated her conviction and the charges were dismissed.
 Sadly, Joe Elizondo, whose health was poor in prison, died in 2003.
 In October 2008, Mary Ann (Barbosa), who had filed a state compensation claim, received her compensation of $370,833.
 It is unknown as to whether charges were ever filed against Richard Bienvenue, Sr., for causing his sons to falsely accuse sexual abuse against Joe and Mary Ann Elizondo.